Assam govt carries out reshuffle of IFS officers

-Guwahati: The Assam government on Wednesday affected the postings and transfers of half a dozen senior Indian Forest Service (IFS) officers in the state forest department.
+Guwahati: The Assam government on Wednesday effected the postings and transfers of half a dozen senior Indian Forest Service (IFS) officers in the state forest department.

 Additional principal chief conservator of forests (administration and vigilance) PJ Vijayakar, a 1993-batch IFS officer, has been given the additional charge of CEO of Assam Climate Change Management Society and addl.
 PCCF (wetland) cum member secretary of Assam State Wetlands Authority.